brsr/antitile/docs/conway.rst

 In the following two tables, when :math:`k_1=k_2` or :math:`\ell_1 = \ell_2`, both
 are written as just :math:`k` or :math:`\ell`.

-.. list-table:: Pre-even alternating operators
+.. list-table:: Pre-zero alternating operators

    * - Operator
      - Degenerate?